TaceoLabs/co-snarks/book/src/quick_start.md

 # Quick Start

-If you just want to get your hands dirty as fast as possible, here is a run-down on how to collaboratively proof the `Multiplier2` example from the [circom documentation](https://docs.circom.io/getting-started/installation/).
+If you just want to get your hands dirty as fast as possible, here is a run-down on how to collaboratively prove the `Multiplier2` example from the [circom documentation](https://docs.circom.io/getting-started/installation/).

 First of all, here is the relevant circom file: